-This topic describes how to create a data table by calling the CreateTable operation.
-When you call the CreateTable operation to create a data table, you must specify schema information and configuration information for the data table.
-If the data table belongs to a high-performance instance, you can configure the reserved read throughput and reserved write throughout based on your business requirements.
-You can create one or more index tables when you create a data table.
+This topic describes how to use Tablestore SDK for Python to create a data table by using parameters and sample code.
+When you create a data table, you must specify the schema information and configuration information about the data table.
+You can specify the reserved read and write throughput for a data table in a high-performance instance.

 Usage notes

-It takes several seconds to load a data table after the data table is created.
+After you create a data table, a few seconds are required to load the data table.
 During this period, all read and write operations on the data table fail.
 Perform operations on the data table after the data table is loaded.

 Prerequisites

 A Tablestore instance is created in the Tablestore console.
-For more information, see Create instances.
+For more information, see Create an instance.

 An OTSClient instance is initialized.
 For more information, see Initialize an OTSClient instance.